Is WooCommerce not sending emails from your store?

 If your orders show the status of Processing, then both you and the customer should have received an email.
-If that’s not happening, it’s likely the emails are being treated as spam.
+If that’s not happening, it’s likely the WooCommerce emails are going to spam.

 This is 1 of the most common reasons for WooCommerce not sending email to customers.
 Let’s set up WP Mail SMTP now to fix the problem.